 1. Easy Setup & Low Cost

 The reason why sole proprietorships are easy to set up is that owners aren’t taking the steps to formally incorporate—steps that would provide liability protection and other advantages.
 Sole proprietors don’t have to take these steps, but therefore give up the liability protection that comes with a formal business structure.

 2. No Corporate Business Taxes or Double Taxation

-Instead, you keep filing your personal tax returns and claim any new income from the operation of your business as pass-through taxes, meaning all income is taxed at your ordinary income tax rate.
-Sole proprietors are also often exempt from state franchise or excises taxes.
+Instead, you keep filing your personal tax returns and claim any new income from the operation of your business as pass-through income, meaning all income is taxed at your ordinary income tax rate.
+What’s more, sole proprietors are often exempt from state franchise or excise taxes.

 The typical taxes you may incur as a sole proprietor include: